Melinda (Agents of S.H.I.E.L.D.): Plot

-In flashbacks to 2008, Coulson and May traveled to Bahrain to confront an enhanced individual named Eva Belyakov, who possesses super-strength.
+In flashbacks to 2008, Phil Coulson and Melinda May traveled to Bahrain to confront an enhanced individual named Eva Belyakov, who possesses super-strength.
 The encounter backfires when Eva and some local gangsters take a S.H.I.E.L.D. team and several locals hostage, and May enters the building they are using to rescue the hostages.
 She finds them acting out of character, and they attack her, but she defeats them and kills Eva in a fight, before discovering her young daughter, Katya, is the real threat, having taken control of the hostages to feed on their pain.
 When Katya kills the Bahrainis she is controlling, May is forced to fatally shoot her.
-S.H.I.E.L.D. assume Eva was the threat and Katya was caught in the crossfire, and May is lauded for saving the S.H.I.E.L.D. team single-handedly and given the nickname 'the Cavalry'.
+S.H.I.E.L.D. assume Eva was the threat and Katya was caught in the crossfire, and May is lauded for saving the S.H.I.E.L.D. team single-handedly and given the nickname "the Cavalry".
 However, she is deeply traumatized, and retires from field duty to move to an administrative role.
-Her marriage to Andrew also suffers, eventually leading to divorce.
+Her marriage to Andrew Garner also suffers, eventually leading to divorce.

-In the present May, now in command of the Playground, is shocked to learn that Coulson has been moving alarming amounts of assets and manpower across the world as part of a secret project, 'Theta Protocol', and has been meeting with Andrew in secret.
-Theta Protocol is the main reason Gonzales' faction instigated their coup, fearing Coulson is building a secret army of superhumans.
-Determined to find the truth, May orders Simmons to open the toolbox, unaware Simmons has secretly duplicated it so Fitz could take the real one to Coulson.
+In the present May, now in command of the Playground, is shocked to learn that Coulson has been moving alarming amounts of assets and manpower across the world as part of a secret project, "Theta Protocol", and has been meeting with Andrew in secret.
+Theta Protocol is the main reason Robert Gonzales' faction instigated their coup, fearing Coulson is building a secret army of superhumans.
+Determined to find the truth, May orders Jemma Simmons to open the toolbox, unaware Simmons has secretly duplicated it so Leo Fitz could take the real one to Coulson.

-At Afterlife, Gordon tries to help Raina adapt to her new form, and she mentions to Lincoln that she has been having nightmares about Skye and Cal.
+At Afterlife, Gordon tries to help Raina adapt to her new form, and she mentions to Lincoln Campbell that she has been having nightmares about Skye and Cal.
 During training to focus her abilities to manipulate objects' natural frequencies, Skye mentions that she does not know when she was born.
-Jiaying becomes upset and tells her that she was born on July 2, 1988, revealing herself as Skye's mother and explaining that after she was mutilated by Whitehall, her body was repaired by Cal and her own healing abilities resurrected her.
+Jiaying becomes upset and tells her that she was born on July 2, 1988, revealing herself as Skye's mother and explaining that after she was mutilated by Daniel Whitehall, her body was repaired by Cal and her own healing abilities resurrected her.
 She convinces Skye to keep their connection secret, as the rules dictate that the child of an active Inhuman should not undergo Terrigenesis, and reveals to her that Eva and Katya were Inhumans, and that Eva disobeyed this rule and stole Terrigen crystals to bring about Katya's Terrigenesis, which drove her insane.

 Jiaying convinces Skye to visit Cal, and the family surprisingly enjoy their evening together, but Lincoln witnesses them together and realizes Raina's nightmares may be prophetic visions.
-In an end tag, Fitz uses the toolbox to contact Coulson and Hunter, asking them to help him escape Gonzales' agents, who are following him.
+In an end tag, Fitz uses the toolbox to contact Coulson and Lance Hunter, asking them to help him escape Gonzales' agents, who are following him.